-What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards?
+What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Cash, cash equivalents for treasury purpose as well as derivatives used for hedging purpose are included in "#2 Not sustainableOther".
+Cash, cash equivalents for treasury purpose as well as derivatives used for hedging purpose and certain mutual funds are included in "#2 Other".

-Is a specific index designated as a reference benchmark to meet the sustainable investment objective?
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?